lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 <img src="/uploads/transactions.jpg" class="expanded" />
 <span class="caption">Choose from over 50 currencies to use in your budget!</span>

 Transactions are tracked in their native currency.
-For example, a transaction from our Canadian credit card might show up as CA$30.00 while our Japanese yen spending displays ¥1,800.
+For example, a transaction from our Canadian credit card might show up as CA$30.00 while Japanese yen spending displays ¥1,800.
 When we calculate your total spending for the month, we add everything up in your primary currency according to current exchange rates.
 You can even set your budget in one currency while tracking spending in many others and it will all work correctly and seamlessly!

 ## Recurring expenses are not part of the budget!